Two weeks after mother's death, Veda Krishnamurthy now loses sister to COVID-19 | Health

 Two weeks after mother's death, Veda Krishnamurthy now loses sister to COVID-19

-Indian women's cricketer Veda Krishnamurthy's sister Vatsala Shivakumar on Thursday died due to COVID-19, two weeks after her mother succumbed to the dreaded virus.
+Indian women's cricketer Veda Krishnamurthy's sister Vatsala Shivakumar has died due to COVID-19, two weeks after her mother succumbed to the dreaded virus.

 The 45-year-old died at a private hospital in Chikkamagaluru on Wednesday night.